GabrielGiacometti/PaymentRest/README.md

 This guide will provide instructions on how to configure and run the API locally using Docker and Swagger.

 1. **Clone the Repository:**
-   - Clone your API repository to your local environment. https://github.com/GabrielGiacometti/PaymentRest.git
+   - Clone the API repository to your local environment. https://github.com/GabrielGiacometti/PaymentRest.git

 2. **Run the Docker Container:**